Dziubutkus/lottery-smart-contract/README.md

 #  CryptaLot Smart Contract

-Cryptalot is an Ethereum-based smart contract that allows for a completely auditable and decentralized lottery.
+CryptaLot is an Ethereum-based smart contract that allows for a completely auditable and decentralized lottery.
 This lottery smart contract utilizes true randomness through Oraclize, a service that allows for secure access to a RNG.
 The functions used to initialize and maintain the smart contract include:

 * buyTicket
 * pause